Resource Center

 When calculating overtime pay, you should take another factor into account - whether an employee is exempt or non-exempt.

-What makes an employee exempt in NYS?
+What makes an employee exempt in NY?

 According to FLSA, exempt employees aren’t eligible for overtime pay, while non-exempt employees are.